-The British Retail Consortium’s annual Retail Crime Survey reveals an average of 115 retail employees are attacked at work every day and the use of knives has become a “significant concern”.
+The previous British Retail Consortium’s annual Retail Crime Survey, published in 2019, revealed an average of 115 retail employees were attacked at work every day and the use of knives had become a “significant concern”.

 The survey also found the total cost of crime and crime prevention for retailers was £1.9 billion last year, up 12% from the previous year (£1.7bn).